 Hip pain has become a significant issue that we see at BTF.
 Since we deal with soft tissue injuries, a number of our clients feel comfortable having us evaluate their hip complaints.
 Hip pain can come from a number of different sources.
 When participating in sports, getting hit on or around the hip or falling … Continue reading Are You Having Hip Pain?

-Shockwave Therapy: Highly Effective Advanced Pain Treatment Shockwave (also called Pressure Wave) therapy is a non-invasive highly effective treatment method for pain that promotes accelerated repair of injured soft tissue, bone, heel and joint pain.
+Shockwave therapy (also called Pressure Wave Therapy) is a non-invasive, highly effective treatment method for pain that promotes accelerated repair of injured soft tissue, bone, heel and joint pain.
 What is Shockwave Therapy?
-Extracorporeal Pulse Activation Technology (EPAT), also known as Shockwave or Pressure Wave, is a modern … Continue reading Shockwave Therapy to Accelerate Your Healing
+Shockwave therapy, also called Extracorporeal Pulse Activation Technology (EPAT), is a modern treatment whereby high-energy sound waves are introduced into painful areas … Continue reading Shockwave Therapy to Accelerate Your Healing

 So often patients describe their pain as “sciatica”, too often doctors agree and diagnose their pain as “piriformis syndrome”.
 But the gluteal region is more complicated that pointing to a spot on your buttock and a diagnosis is made.
 There are numerous reasons for a pain in your gluteal region.
 Deep Gluteal Pain Syndrome (DGPS) … Continue reading Do You Have a Pain in the A$$?
 Part 1.